-1 Regrettably, the upper floors of the Norman Mayer building are inaccessible for persons with certain physical disabilities.
+&lt;sup>1 Regrettably, the upper floors of the Norman Mayer building are inaccessible for persons with certain physical disabilities.
 I'm always happy to meet you on Zoom if my office is not accessible to you.

-- Understand (and be able to explain to others) why climate policy is so politically challenging, what progress has been made despite the challenges, and what challenges remain - Understand the importance of policy design, not just policy adoption - Think critically about the interplay between politics and policy - Communicate effectively, both orally and in writing (especially WI students!), about policy tradeoffs and their impacts on relevant stakeholders - Learn from your peers, and appreciate the diverse points of view on a complex problem without easy solutions
+- Read scholarly writing efficiently, recognizing key points and avoiding getting bogged down by unimportant details - Understand (and be able to explain to others) why climate policy is so politically challenging, what progress has been made despite the challenges, and what challenges remain - Understand the importance of policy design, not just policy adoption - Think critically about the interplay between politics and policy - Communicate effectively, both orally and in writing (especially WI students!), about policy tradeoffs and their impacts on relevant stakeholders - Learn from your peers, and appreciate the diverse points of view on a complex problem without easy solutions